manticoresoftware/manticoresearch/docs/sphinxql_reference/debug_syntax.rst

     DEBUG [ subcommand ]

-DEBUG statement designed to call different internal or vip commands for dev/testing purposes.
-It is not intended for production automation, since the syntax of ``subcommand`` part may be freely changed in every build.
+DEBUG statement is designed to call different internal or vip commands for dev/testing purposes.
+It is not intended for production automation, since the syntax of ``subcommand`` part may be freely changed in any build.

 Call ``DEBUG`` without params to show list of useful commands (in general) and subcommands (of ``DEBUG`` statement) available at the moment.

-However you can invoke ``DEBUG`` without params to know which subcommands of the statement are available in particulary case:
+However you can invoke ``DEBUG`` without params to know which subcommands of the statement are available in any particular case:

 .. code-block:: mysql